versionpress/versionpress/docs/content/en/feature-focus/undo-and-rollback.md

 Undo and rollback are two essential, most visible features of VersionPress.
 They share some common behavior but are typically used for different purposes.

-!!!
-Warning "Backup during EAP period"
+!!! warning "Backup during EAP period"
     Reverts manipulate the database and if there are any kind of problems, the database might be left in a broken state.
 That is why we strongly recommend having an external site backup at least during the EAP period.